bmeyer99/docaiche/docs/MCP_IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This document outlines a comprehensive implementation plan for the Model Context Protocol (MCP) integration with the DocaiChe AI Documentation Cache System.
+This document outlines a comprehensive implementation plan for the Model Context Protocol (MCP) integration with the DocAIche AI Documentation Cache System.
 The plan follows the **AI Stitching Programming Technique (ASPT)** and **Scaffold-Stitch Model** to ensure full code coverage, production readiness, and maintainable architecture.

 ## Table of Contents